TEn was incorporated in September 2004 and launched February 2005…

 Founded by three brokers and a technologist, combining between them over 165 years of market experience.
 The industry time-served by the current leadership team is hardly less, despite the original entrepreneurs having all retired from front-line duties, although a couple linger on as non-execs.

-TEn has always grown organically, with the understanding that for small independent businesses to survive and prosper, many of them will require a responsible ‘bigger brother’ to lend them a helping hand from time to time.
+TEn has always grown organically, with the understanding that for small independent businesses to survive and prosper, many of them will require a responsible ‘bigger brother’ to lend them a helping hand from time to time, and/or from day-to-day.

 Je suis Fleury!